 Six-Spotted Fishing Spider Distribution, Habitat, and Ecology

 Perhaps most notably, the remarkably distinctive-looking Six-Spotted Fishing Spider has an extremely broad range for a spider.
 That’s due to somewhat surprising fact that the small but fascinating arthropod inhabits a large portion of the Western Hemisphere.

 More specifically, however, this zone of habitation presently includes all of the continental United States, and southern Canada, in North America, as well.
 Scattered populations of the intrepid invertebrate also extend into scattered portions of the country of Mexico.

 Since it evolved as semi-aquatic, its habitat preferences should come as no surprise.
 These preferred areas consist of various wetland-type habitats.
 Most often, this consists of such places as around the shores of various lakes, ponds, and gently flowing streams.

 In these locations, the creature further prefers to live under rocks, man-made structures, or in vegetation, near the water.
 The magnificent Six-Spotted Fishing Spider evolved a diurnal lifestyle.
 Since it hunts during the day, concealment remains important.

-Its natural coloring also allows it to blend in with its surroundings.
+The natural coloring of the invertebrate also allows it to blend in with its surroundings.
 Plus, it patiently waits for hours, if it must.
 Meanwhile, although it does eat small fish, these compose only a small part of its diet.
-It primarily consumes such prey as vertebrates and insects.
+It primarily eats such prey as vertebrates and insects.